lakeconstance78/ffmpeg-automatic-build-script-/README.md

 # ffmpeg-for-raspberry-pi-4
- A script to compile ffmpeg with v4l2m2m
+A script to build ffmpeg on an Rasperry Pi 4